hkmiyj/php-project/README.md

 # Crud Project

-In this assignment i learn how to use bootstrap
+In this project i learn how to use bootstrap and php